STEELISI/discern_collection/README.md

 software included in this repo, in case you'd only like to use parts of it

-**If you take repeated trials and want the most accurate process data, restart `discern-proc.service` before each trial.
+**If you take repeated trials and want the most accurate process data, restart `discern-proc.service`, `discern-file.service`, and `discern-interfaces.service` before each trial.
 The Process Sorcerer ignores all process running when it boots and only collects data on the ones started after it boots.
-This will change between trials**
+This will change between trials.
+The File Sorcerer needs to initialize the file system for each trial.
+This data is saved in  `/var/log/discern/hash-database.txt`**

 ### Orchestration